-Project Name: Tree removal and plantings throughout the parks CIP ID#: PR-22 Timeline for completion: 2021 Cost: 25,000

-Description: Implement environmental stewardship in the parks by replacing trees lost to disease, age or storms to provide for storm water management, shade and natural beauty.
+Project Name: Tree removal and plantings throughout the parks CIP ID#: PR-22 Timeline for completion: 2021 Cost: 25,000 storms to provide for storm water management, shade and natural beauty.
 Loss of trees over the last 10+ years has resulted in washouts causing erosion of unpaved areas compromising the paved areas.